mahes-a/2023/AzureOpenAI/MultiModalRAGGradioChatBotGPTVision.md

    - Retrieved data is augmented with prompts to enrich the context for response generation.

 G. **Response Generation**:
-   - OpenAI's GPT-4 Turbo with vision capabilities processes the augmented data and generates relevant textual responses.
+   - Azure OpenAI's GPT-4 Turbo with vision capabilities processes the augmented data and generates relevant textual responses.

 ### User Interaction